bcgov/MyGovBC-notification-server/README.md

-NotifiyBC
+NotifyBC
 ===========

-A general purpose notification subscription API Server supporting multi-channel deliveries.
+A general purpose notification subscription API Server supporting multi-channel delivery.
 The application is designed for MyGovBC but can be used independently.

 ##Features
 ### notification
 * Support both in-app pull notifications and push notifications
-* Support both uni-cast and broadcast messages
+* Support both unicast and broadcast messages
 * Deliver push notifications to confirmed subscription channels:
   * email
   * sms (planned)
 * For in-app pull notifications
   * support message states - read, deleted
+  * support message expiration
   * deleted messages are not deleted immediately for auditing and recovery purposes

 ### subscription
-* Verify the ownership of push notifciation subscription channel:
+* Verify the ownership of push notification subscription channel:
   * generates confirmation code based on a regex input
   * send confirmation request to unconfirmed subscription channel
   * verify confirmation code